RocketPy-Team/RocketPy/docs/user/motors/liquidmotor.rst

 .. seealso::

-    You can find details on each of the intialization parameters in :class:`rocketpy.SolidMotor.__init__`
+    You can find details on each of the initialization parameters in :class:`rocketpy.SolidMotor.__init__`

     And you can find details on adding tanks in :ref:`Adding Tanks`